All information given on a pet food label must be truthful and not misleading about the nature and quality of the product.

 Name and Address

-This is the name and address of the company responsible for the products.
+This is the name and address of the company responsible for the products and it must also be included on the label.
 It may be a manufacturer, packer, importer, seller or distributor.